rayalan/binary-adages/content/pages/profile-interview-answers.md

 After investigating the options, researching the existing code, listening to coworkers, and doing a few prototypes, I had a plan.
 The basic idea was to build a microservice with its own standalone data storage.
 This microservice would interface with the 3rd-party solution, which would do the bulk of the work, as well as our other systems.
 This approach allowed the microservice to isolate the solution from everything else, and by virtue of having a well-designed microservice, we'd pick up the non-functional requirements along the way.

 Now the company had a brilliant database architect named Kaden.
-And he had a vision for the database as a well-connected well-designed monolith -- a single database fully interconnected with foreign keys.
+And he had a vision for the database as a well-connected, well-designed monolith -- a single database fully interconnected with foreign keys.
 The legacy system already had tables in the database, and the new solution could designed to be compatible with those tables.
 (For context, Kaden was also the original designer of the legacy system, and it was very much his baby.)

 In a vacuum, Kaden's solution wasn't a bad one.
 It might have even been the superior technical vision.
 But it required steps that the company wasn't prepared to make.
 For example, it required hiring a large number of SQL experts to help write the supporting functions and triggers as well as ensure data integrity.[^sql] Furthermore, many of the non-functional requirements, such as being easily modifiable or maintainable by developers, simply could not be met with this approach.